What Are the Courses on the British Open Rotation?

 Old Course at St. Andrews

-Located in the spiritual home of golf, St. Andrews, Scotland, the Old Course ar St. Andrews has held the British Open more times than any other venue.
+Located in the spiritual home of golf, St. Andrews, Scotland, the Old Course at St. Andrews has hosted the British Open 29 times, more than any other venue.
+St. Andrews is set to host the 150th British Open in 2022.

-First hosting the British Open in 1892, Gullane, Scotland's Muirfield is another historic Scottish course that remains in rotation for hosting duties.
+Muirfield, in Gullane, Scotland, first hosted the British Open in 1892.
+Muirfield is another historic Scottish course that remains in rotation for hosting duties.
+Muirfield has hosted 16 British Opens, mostly in 2013.

 Royal St George's Golf Club